 Moto GP CSS Student

-CSS completed its 8th successful Year in India, at Chennai and is currently embarking on its 9th school in the country.
-CSS has trained over 800 students in its first 8 years of operation in Chennai.
+CSS completed its 13th Successful Year in India, at Chennai and is currently embarking on its 14th school in the country.
+CSS has trained over more than 1200 students in its first 12 years of operation in Chennai.
 Riders are trained over 3 days to receive the most effective progression of skill sets ever devised for learning the techniques of riding and cornering.

 The Camp has a larger objective of using revenues earned to support the discovery, mobilization and training of talented youngsters who cannot otherwise afford to pay for training and track time.
 Sarath Kumar, trained at CSS, Chennai, took part in the 2011 125cc class in Moto GP, the first Indian to do so.
 Initiatives such as this are needed to ensure that, one day, India would have its very own riders competing in the International Motor Sport arena.
-The plan is to eventually run the school at the Buddh International Circuit in Noida.
-Of course India, being a country where more than 1 Cr (100 Lac) Motorcycles are sold each year, also needs a curriculum and emphasis on the improvement of riding skills whether for racing or just street riding.
+Of course India, being a country where more than 10 Million Motorcycles are sold each year, also needs a curriculum and emphasis on the improvement of riding skills whether for racing or just street riding.